 3. View the video with your students.
-Use the Independent Learning Guide as a quick and easy way to jumpstart lively discussions about the lesson topic with your students or group of any size.
+Use the Quick Start discussion questions or the Independent Learning Guide as a quick and easy way to jumpstart lively discussions about the lesson topic with your students or group of any size.
 And even if you're not a classroom teacher, you may find the Classroom Lesson Plan useful to introduce the video and guide a "before, during, and after" learning experience.
 Use the Fun Page Activity to connect what your students are learning to their own lives.